mantidproject/mantid/dev-docs/source/Standards/DocumentationGuideForDevs.rst

     .. warning::
        This text will show up surrounded by a coloured box.

-tells sphinx to treat the the given text differently and flag it so that a user will see it as a warning.
+tells sphinx to treat the given text differently and flag it so that a user will see it as a warning.
 The name of the directive is ``warning`` and the ``..`` is a reST comment syntax.
 The directive name must be followed by ``::`` so that Sphinx process knows it has a directive command and not just plain text.
 For a list of directives known to Sphinx, see `here <http://www.sphinx-doc.org/en/master/rest.html#directives>`__.

 Comments
 ########